signature-opensource/CK-Globalization/README.md

 of all the CodeString, source code location and hash of the format string.
 Currently this analysis is done dynamically.

-## The GlobalizationIssues.
+## The GlobalizationAgent and the globalization issues.
-The `GlobalizationIssues` static class centralizes the collect of issues and raises `OnNewIssue` event.
+The `GlobalizationAgent` static class centralizes the collect of issues and raises `OnNewIssue` event.
 It is driven by a StaticGate:
 ```csharp
 /// <summary>